Lydzje/lynput/MANUAL.md

 | <code>Lynput:unbind(action, commands)</code> 	| Unbinds commands from an action for the calling Lynput object     	| <code>controls:unbind("jump", "press space")</code> 	|
 | <code>Lynput:unbindAll(action)</code>        	| Unbinds all commands from an action for the calling Lynput object 	| <code>controls:unbindAll("jump")</code>             	|
 | <code>Lynput:removeAction(action)</code>     	| Removes an action of the calling Lynput object                    	| <code>controls:removeAction("jump")</code>          	|

+## License
+This software is licensed under the MIT license.
+Check the details by clicking [here](LICENSE).